 Sticker Shock: Yes, track machines are more expensive than wheeled versions up front.
 But you also have to think about the maintenance issues that will creep up on you over the machine’s life: midroller and idler wheel replacements, bad seals, multiple grease points, and more.

 While it’s true that tracks “float” better than tires, they don’t necessarily offer lower soil compaction levels when compared to tires.
 Why not?
-Because tracks concentrate the tractor’s load on the area of the track beneath the idlers and bogies.
-In other words, the tractor’s weight is not evenly distributed across the surface of the tracks.
+Because the tractor’s load is concentrated on the areas of the track beneath its idler and bogie wheels.
+In other words, tracks don’t distribute the tractor’s weight evenly across their footprints.
 A Tekscan™ measuring more than 100,000 data points recorded the 9620R wheel tractor having a 16 percent lower average pressure and a 38 percent lower maximum pressure than the 9620RX track tractor.